OUT NOW: The UK Border Regime

-Later this month, we will be releasing our new book called The UK Border Regime: a critical guide.
+Our new book The UK Border Regime: a critical guide is now out.

 This brings together Corporate Watch’s recent research on the “hostile environment” against migrants in the UK, and the companies that profit from it.
 It also includes a lot of new research and analysis, and looks at the history of recent migration struggles in the UK, asking what has been effective.